 This is the go-to option for huge sandwiches in Downtown Crossing.
 Sam LaGrassa’s serves loaded hoagies and sandwiches with pickles, with an array of classic options like pastrami on rye and chicken cutlet parmigiana.

 The Merchant has a pretty-far reaching dinner menu, which includes raw bar items and entrees like pork chops and roasted half chicken.
 It also serves lunch, and it offers a nice selection of beer, wine, and cocktails.

-Also Featured in:
+Also featured in:

-The namesake item at Downtown Crossing mainstay Chacarero — a casual shop that does bustling weekday lunch business — is a Chilean sandwich made with steak or chicken (or both), Muenster cheese, tomatoes, steamed green beans, avocado spread, and hot sauce.
+The namesake item at Downtown Crossing mainstay Chacarero — a casual shop that does bustling weekday lunch business — is a Chilean sandwich made with beef or chicken (or both), Muenster cheese, tomatoes, steamed green beans, avocado spread, and hot sauce.
 Chacarero got its start as a pushcart before moving into a permanent storefront back in 2005.

 Gene's Chinese Flatbread Cafe

 On the bottom end of the neighborhood, Gene’s Chinese Flatbread Cafe is a great lunch spot and source for hand-pulled noodles.
 Get the standard noodles (#4 on the menu) seasoned with so much chile and garlic, and add a skewer or two of lamb — and perhaps a tea egg — on the side.